Dynamic-Capital/theprojectarchive/README.md

 `ALLOWED_ORIGINS` restricts incoming requests to the specified origins (comma-separated) and is enforced in `server.js`.

+## Continuous Integration

+A GitHub Actions workflow (`.github/workflows/ci.yml`) runs linting and tests on pushes and pull requests to ensure code quality.

 ## Maintenance mode

 Set `MAINTENANCE_MODE=true` to redirect all traffic to `/coming-soon`.
 The middleware in `next-app/middleware.ts` reads `process.env.MAINTENANCE_MODE`, similar to how `next-app/next.config.mjs` uses `SPACE_BUCKET_URL`.